thanachit/openshift-task/README.md

 `oc --as=bank get pods`

+run the command as system:admin user from regular user.

+`oc --as=system:admin get secret -n openshift-config`

 Also, a group impersonation can be done, instead of a user impersonation:

 `oc --as-group=developers get pods`

+This is helpful in switching between users and can be used to test user/group permission.

 ### 3. How to imposonate system:admin